codeforamerica/form-flow/README.md

 - Remove the applicant from a subflow if you only want to include household members
-- Correlate data between 2 separate subflows (for example, if you have a section of your PDF that asks for household members and their income but those are two seperate subflows)
+- Correlate data between 2 separate subflows (for example, if you have a section of your PDF that asks for household members and their income but those are two separate subflows)

 Essentially, `dataAction` allows you to manipulate the data in whatever way you see fit, before the PDF generator runs.